April theme: Dinosaurs and Friends🦕

 Collected English words

-steganography, detect, integument, protégé, protect, tuile, tile, tegument, Stegosaurus, Stegosauria, stegosaur, thug, toga, thatch, thatch, deck (out), deck, stake, stack
+Baltimore, stake, stack, steganography, detect, detective, integument, protégé, protect, tuile, tile, tegument, Stegosaurus, Stegosauria, stegosaur, thug, toga, thatch, Thatch, Teach, thatch, deck, deck

 Footnotes